 Stefan D. Bruda, PhD

-I am Associate Professor of Computer Science with Bishop's University.
+I am Professor of Computer Science with Bishop's University.
 That's in Sherbrooke, Quebec (the Lennoxville borrough).
 You can get hold of me in a number of ways (incidentally speaking, I consider HTML email and propriatery attachments harmful).
 There are many ways I am keeping myself busy, some of them described (or suggested) below.

 Research